bihealth/bih-cluster/bih-cluster/docs/best-practice/software-installation-with-conda.md

 !!! warning "Important"
     By default conda will automatically activate the (base) environment for new shell sessions.
-    This is can significantly delay your login process and should be turned off:
+    This can significantly delay your login process and should be turned off:

     ```sh
     hpc-cpu-123:~$ conda config --set auto_activate_base false
     ```

 ## Installing software with conda
 Installing packages with conda is straight forward: